-At the end of the program, students must submit a thesis or report on a theme of their choice which they have developed under personal guidance from their supervisors in the seminar series courses which run throughout the program.
-In the process of thesis/report writing, they are encouraged to conduct field surveys in the Asia Pacific region.
-The graduate school provides financial support for these field surveys.
+At the end of the program, students must submit a thesis or report on a theme of their choice, which they have developed under personal guidance from their supervisors in the seminar courses run throughout the program.
+During the process, they are encouraged to conduct field surveys in the Asia Pacific region.

 International Relations (IR)

-The International Relations division is aimed at expanding students’ empirical knowledge base and sharpening their analytical and theoretical thinking in regard to social, economic, political and security phenomena in the globalizing world.
-The courses in this division provide a useful knowledge base for both academic-bound students and practice-bound students with intended careers in security, diplomacy and media.
-The major courses in this division include international security, international political economy, international law and conflict resolution.
-Students are allowed to choose subfield(s) to focus on in preparation for their thesis or report writing.
+The International Relations (IR) division is aimed at expanding the students’ empirical knowledge base and sharpening their analytical and theoretical thinking regarding social, political, economic and security phenomena in the globalizing world.
+The courses in this division provide a useful knowledge base for both academic-bound students and practitioner-bound students with intended careers in security, diplomacy, and media.
+While taking subjects such as international security, international law, and conflict resolution, students will also focus on writing a thesis or research report.

 Society and Culture (SC)

 The Asia Pacific is one of the most rapidly developing regions in recent decades.
-To capture the patterns of social and cultural changes that are occurring, the Society and Culture division is devoted to promoting comparative academic research on the region.
-Students acquire practical skills in formulating and conducting research using theories and methods developed in sociology, cultural anthropology or communication and media studies.
-Knowledge concerning social and cultural backgrounds of the countries in the region enables students to have greater employment opportunities in governments as well as industrial, commercial and academic institutes.
+To capture the patterns of social and cultural changes occurring, the Society and Culture (SC) division are devoted to promoting comparative academic research on the region.
+Students can acquire practical skills in formulating and conducting research using theories and methods developed in sociology, cultural anthropology, media and communication studies.
+With knowledge concerning social and cultural backgrounds of the countries in the regions, it enables students to have greater employment opportunities in government, industrial, commercial and academic institutes.